farirpgs/fari-games/public/documents/fari-rpgs/charge-rpg.md

 ### Ticking the Danger Clock

-The GM or players may suggest that marking a consequence on the `party sheet` makes sense.
-Generally this should represent a major consequence as it can have long-term implications, and should not be taken lightly - a couple of times per session is probably a good rule of thumb.
-This adds segments to the danger clock of the party sheet.
+There may be times when something very bad happens to the party when a consequence is rolled.
+If this happens, the party can agree that adding segments to the `danger` clock of the `party sheet` makes sense.
+Generally this should represent a major consequence as it can have long-term implications, and should not be taken lightly - no more than a couple of times per session is probably a good rule of thumb.
+Marking the `danger` clock as a consequence adds segments to the equal to the consequence rating.

 > #### Example
 >